 Learn everything about Chateau Beauregard Pomerol with wine tasting notes and wine with food pairing tips.
-Learn about the best vintages, wine ratings, a history of the property, the vineyards and winemaking.
+Learn about the best vintages, wine ratings, the history of the property, the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Beauregard History, Overview

 Chateau Beauregard takes its name from the founder of the estate, Bernard Beauregard.
 The property was created in 1677, making it one of the older estates in the Pomerol appellation.

 However, it was likely that most of the estate was not used for producing any wine in those early days.
 In fact, almost one hundred years later, less than one hectare of vines was planted for the purpose of making wine.

 The original chateau, which is one of the few true chateaux in the Pomerol appellation, was seriously damaged in a fire and needed to be rebuilt.
 That took place in 1745.
 At the time it was rebuilt, the new chateau was just as grand as many estates in the Left Bank, in size and beauty.